 To celebrate the kererū, Artiflax’s Flax Artist, Sema, has created a handmade Harakeke (Flax) Bouquet that reflects the colours of the kererū’s plumage – green and purple.

-This hand-tied flax bouquet contains flax flowers in various shades of green and purple, wrapped with purple fabric and a bright lime green abaca, then finished off beautifully with a purple ribbon.
+This hand-tied flax bouquet contains flax flowers in various shades of green, turquoise, blue and purple, wrapped with white fabric and purple abaca, then finished off beautifully with a white organza ribbon.

 The Kereru Flax Bouquet is available in 3 sizes

 Small: Contains approx 10 flax flowers.
 Length approx 50cm $80.00